softwaremill/kcpilot/docs/installation.md

 permalink: /installation/
 ---

-Multiple ways to install and run KafkaPilot depending on your environment and preferences.
+Multiple ways to install and run KCPilot depending on your environment and preferences.

 ## Prerequisites